Just who are the "Buzz" Beurling Scale Modellers?

 - Perform Step 7 again. (no reason, it just seems to happen that way!)

 - CONGRATULATIONS!
-You have completed a model that is sure to elicit
+You have completed a model that is sure to

-to enter the model in as many contests as possible.
+trips to enter the model in as many contests as possible.

 - Return to Step 1 and start your next project as long as it isn't the